brainstorm/datasheet2svd/README.md

 # Quickstart

 WIP!
+WIP!
+WIP!

 But when finished this tool will generate a correct SVD definition ready to be loaded into either radare2, Ghidra and/or generate a HAL or PAC via svd2rust.

+TODO:

+* [ ]: Finish up the parsing and cleaning of the tabula peripherals IO CSV file.
+* [ ]: Identify other parts of the datasheet where @'s can be useful for the SVD.
+* [ ]: Validate via XSD?
+* [ ]: Make sure it loads well on r2.
+* [ ]: Cleanup/generalize for other ICs (RL78, Espressif ICs, etc...)

 ```shell
 $ cargo run -q